 The reason for this decision told Elon Musk on Twitter, seems to be because of the high consumption of energy from bitcoin mining.

-In Past Tuesday 12th, May 2021, Elon Musk, CEO of the well-known electric car brand Tesla, and
+On the past Tuesday 12th, May 2021, Elon Musk, CEO of the well-known electric car brand Tesla, and

 aerospace company SpaceX said on its Twitter that Tesla will suspend acceptance of Bitcoin

 as a form of payment, claiming the high energy consumption that is spent on mining.

 It would be unthinkable to believe that Elon Musk and a company the size of Tesla, had no knowledge

 of the existence of mining on the Bitcoin network.